The Ultimate Charlottesville Relocation and Housing Guide

 Another major concert venue in Charlottesville is John Paul Jones Arena.
 Here, when the UVA basketball teams are not on the court, artists, such as PINK, entertain up to 14,593 visitors.

-(iii) Sprint Pavilion –
+(iii) Ting Pavilion –

 Located on the east end of Downtown Mall, Sprint Pavilion is another local favorite.
 This venue plays host to smaller local bands, international icons and everything in between.
 Seating here is split between comfortable chairs surrounding the stage and a spacious lawn, yet the premium acoustics ensure each concert experience is just as exceptional as the next.